ryanzebian/blog/README.md

 # blog
-my attempt at a personal blog
+my attempt at a technical blog